 About

-I am a PhD student at the Institute for Logic, Language, and Computation at the University of Amsterdam.
+I am a postdoctoral researcher at the Institute for Logic, Language, and Computation at the University of Amsterdam.
 My interests lie at the intersection of natural language processing and probabilistic modelling.
-In particular I work on inducing latent structure in parallel data and improving neural machine translation through better probabilistic modelling.
-My research is part of the European GoURMET project.
-My thesis adviser is dr. Wilker Ferreira Aziz.
+My research is part of the European UTTER project.

 Current Interests